dolphyn/dolphyn/README.md

 - [ ] display connection errors
 - [ ] conversations
 - [ ] attachment search capability
+- [x] remove the hack made to prevent loading the BoxCtrl twice on login
+- [x] bug: current left menu not being shown as selected
+- [x] have the settings page have the same left menu as inboxes
 - [x] push new mail to the UI
 - [x] refactor the front-end to get rid of the HTTP APIs
 - [x] retrieve all unread mails on login
 - [x] mail read flag on read mail
-- [x] (nice) automated configuration for hash iterations during install wizard
+- [x] automated configuration for hash iterations during install wizard (nice)
 - [x] application setup wizard